What is DTS?

 If the document does not have an EFT Return or SPP Return stamp then an EFT Trace Request needs to be submitted to identify where the money was sent to.
 Contact your ODTA for assistance.

-My voucher shows an AR Reject status, what do I do?
+My voucher reflects a status of "Reject/Rejected", what do I do?

 How do I pay my GTCC on my voucher?